penteract/HigherOrderHornRefinement/README.md

 ### Use with z3
 The -z option outputs in the SMT-LIB2 format with the extensions described in http://rise4fun.com/Z3/tutorial/fixedpoints.

-The -x option outputs in unextended SMT-LIB format which works with all tested versions of Z3.
+The -x option outputs in unextended SMT-LIB2 format which works with all tested versions of Z3.
-It has not been tested with any SMT-LIB solvers other than Z3.
+It has not been tested with any SMT-LIB solvers other than Z3 (those that have been tried don't have the required fixpoint engine).
 Z3 version 4.4.2 produces simpler output with -z than with -x.

 ### Tests
 Tests are in the form of bash scripts which should be called from the base directory.
-If `stack build` has been used but not `stack install` then the `stack exec` may be used e.g. `stack exec tests/test.sh`.
+If `stack build` has been used but not `stack install` then `stack exec` may be used e.g. `stack exec tests/test.sh`.

 `tests/test.sh` runs a small number of simple tests (2 of which require z3).
-`git diff` is used to check that the output.
-It will produce no output if it runs without errors (unless you using a different version of z3 in which case the the output line containing 'sat' or 'unsat' should not change).
+`git diff` is used to check the output.
+It will produce no output if it runs without errors (beyond differences between versions of z3).